Darlington, New South Wales: Tin Sheds

 Tin Sheds Gallery on City Road is a contemporary exhibition space located within the Faculty of Architecture, Design and Planning at the University of Sydney.

 Other galleries

 The Sheffer Gallery on Lander St supports challenging art from unrepresented artists, off-site exhibitions by other galleries and curators, and other art-related events.
 The Pine Street Creative Arts Centre has a branch at the Darlington Activity Centre on Shepherd Street.
 Another nearby gallery is the White Rabbit Gallery in Balfour Street, Chippendale which houses one of the world's largest and most significant collections of contemporary Chinese art.

 Religion

-As described in Demographics below, half of the residents of Darlington do not identify with a religion.
+As described in Demographics, half of the residents of Darlington do not identify with a religion.
 However, there are several places of worship in the suburb, including the Greek Orthodox Parish and Community of "The Dormition of Our Lady" on Abercrombie Street, "St Michael and all the Angels" Melkite Cathedral on Golden Grove Street and the Portuguese Pentecostal Church on Abercrombie St.